-Other receivables include amounts due from other governments and individuals for services provided by the Town.
+Other receivables include amounts due from other governments and individuals for services provided or qualifying reimbursable cost incurred by the Town.
 Receivables are recorded and revenues recognized as earned or as specific program expenditures/expenses are incurred.
 Allowances are recorded when appropriate.
 Receivables also include loans made to qualifying property owners for the purpose of housing rehabilitation.
 Such loans are secured with by liens filed in the Town's land records and are due upon transfer of title.